310mc/https-310mc.github.io-tl/source/_posts/ninja_clan.md

             </div>
             <div class="info-area">
                 <div class="synopsis">
-                    Mao informs Shinobu that Ninja Association will have its activities suspended.
+                    Mao informs Shinobu that the Ninja Association will have its activities suspended.
 Shinobu consults with Tetora and Midori for help, but they can't come up with a foolproof solution.
 With no progress being made, Tetora suggests to go back to the basics…
                 </div>
                 <div class="info">
                     <div class="info-item season">